neitey/PreyVR/README.md

 # About the project

 PreyVR is based on a combination of the excellent projects created by opensource community.
-I tried to create a kind of fmaily tree to keep track of the project's roots.
+I tried to create a kind of family tree to keep track of the project's roots.

 ![Project family tree](https://github.com/lvonasek/PreyVR/blob/master/doc/family_tree.png?raw=true)